Women and vegetarianism and veganism advocacy: 1890s–1928 (British suffrage era)

 1899 advertisement for the Women's Vegetarian Union's Vegetarian Depot, founded by Alexandrine Veigele, supplying meat-free provisions and household goods.

-Research on Britain during the suffrage era indicates that vegetarianism featured among activists in both militant and constitutional suffrage circles, including branch events, wartime vegetarian kitchens, and cooperation with local vegetarian societies.
+Leah Leneman's study of Britain during the suffrage era found that vegetarianism appeared in both militant and constitutional suffrage circles.
+She describes suffrage branch events, wartime vegetarian kitchens, and cooperation between suffrage groups and local vegetarian societies.

-According to Elsa Richardson, vegetarian restaurants in Edwardian London, including the Eustace Miles Restaurant (Charing Cross), the Gardenia (Covent Garden), the Criterion (Piccadilly) and the Teacup Inn (off Kingsway), functioned as meeting places, lecture venues and dining sites for suffrage supporters.
-Richardson notes that on 4 April 1908 a suffrage procession concluded with a breakfast at the Eustace Miles, and that the venue later refused to disclose information about patrons sought by the authorities.
-She also describes these restaurants as alcohol-free or otherwise positioned as suitable for unaccompanied women diners and as hubs for a range of reformist engagements.
-The Minerva Café (High Holborn), established by the Women's Freedom League in 1916 under president Charlotte Despard, is reported to have served as both headquarters and fundraising site; Richardson adds that the café marked the 1918 franchise reform with a vegetarian menu.
-She links these developments with earlier initiatives such as the Women's Vegetarian Union (1895) and with periodicals like Shafts that associated meat abstention with women's rights, anti-vivisection, rational dress and education.
+Elsa Richardson writes that vegetarian restaurants in Edwardian London, including the Eustace Miles Restaurant in Charing Cross, the Gardenia in Covent Garden, the Criterion in Piccadilly and the Teacup Inn off Kingsway, were used by suffrage supporters for meetings, lectures and meals.
+Richardson states that a suffrage procession on 4 April 1908 ended with a breakfast at the Eustace Miles Restaurant, and that the restaurant later refused to give the authorities information about patrons.
+She also describes these restaurants as alcohol-free or otherwise suitable for unaccompanied women diners.
+The Minerva Cafe in High Holborn, established by the Women's Freedom League in 1916 under president Charlotte Despard, was used as a headquarters and fundraising site; according to Richardson, it marked the 1918 franchise reform with a vegetarian menu.
+Richardson connects these venues with earlier initiatives such as the Women's Vegetarian Union (1895) and with periodicals including Shafts, which associated meat abstention with women's rights, anti-vivisection, rational dress and education.

 Hallie and Eustace Miles at their vegetarian restaurant, Charing Cross, 1907.
 Both were vegetarian advocates; Hallie also campaigned for women's rights and animal rights.

-Richardson further reports that hunger strikes and opposition to force-feeding were followed, on release, by public breakfasts at the Eustace Miles, where medals were presented beginning with Marion Wallace Dunlop.
-In her account, linking food practices with claims about bodily autonomy formed part of the movement's public messaging.
+Richardson also reports that suffrage hunger strikers were received after release at public breakfasts at the Eustace Miles Restaurant, where medals were presented beginning with Marion Wallace Dunlop.
+In her account, food practices and opposition to force-feeding were used in suffrage arguments about bodily autonomy.

-Additional commentary from Helen Antrobus discusses WSPU "Welcome Breakfasts" at the Eustace Miles and cites a 1907 note in the Vegetarian Society's journal that "quite a number of the leaders in the Women's Suffragist movement are vegetarians"; the Society's feature also discusses suffragists and suffragettes who adopted vegetarian diets, references requests around prison diets (including Constance Lytton's case), and mentions figures such as Anne Cobden-Sanderson and Leonora Cohen.
+Helen Antrobus discusses WSPU "Welcome Breakfasts" at the Eustace Miles Restaurant and cites a 1907 note in the Vegetarian Society's journal that "quite a number of the leaders in the Women's Suffragist movement are vegetarians".
+The Society's article also discusses suffragists and suffragettes who adopted vegetarian diets, prison diet requests including Constance Lytton's case, and figures such as Anne Cobden-Sanderson and Leonora Cohen.